Small business ideas that actually work in 2026

 Chatbot development

-A chatbot development business builds custom conversational AI tools for businesses that want to automate customer support, lead generation, or appointment scheduling.
+A chatbot development business builds conversational AI tools for other businesses.
+These tools automate customer support, lead generation, or appointment scheduling.
 Many small businesses want chatbot functionality but lack the technical skills to set it up.

 You can use no-code or low-code platforms to build chatbots quickly, even without deep programming knowledge.
 Pricing typically works as a project fee plus a monthly maintenance retainer.